adamsilver/adamsilver.io-jekyll/_drafts/2032-01-01-the-real-progressive-enhancement.md

 > &ldquo;I’ve always maintained that, given the choice between making something my problem, and making something the user’s problem, I’ll choose to make it my problem every time.&rdquo;
 > <br>&mdash; <cite>Jeremy Keith</cite>

-If you have made it this far, it is clear that you believe in users first and that Progressive Enhancement is the way to enable that belief.
+If you have made it this far, you probably believe in people first whether it's the users or the client.
+And, that Progressive Enhancement is the way to enable that belief.

 In order to provide a core experience, it is imperative your site works without Javascript because that is the experience a user will get when Javascript *is* enabled but incapable of running (for whatever reason).

 Then, in order to determine that the browser can provide the enhanced experience you must detect and where necessary test **all of the features** used by your application *before* your application  uses them.
 This will ensure the page doesn't end up irrevocably broken, something that will ensure that your users don't hate you.

 The only way to reliably do this is through wrappers (AKA facades).
 A library that employs Progressive Enhancement *must* provide a dynamic API.
-Dynamic in that it adapts and changes based on the environment.
+Dynamic in that it adapts and changes based on the host environment (a browser).
 This is how it basically looks in code form:

 	if(lib.hasFeatures('find', 'addListener', 'storeValue')) {
 		var el = lib.find('.whatever');